OUR LAB’S HISTORY

 Madison Loughlin

-Madison Loughlin is a sophomore in the College of Arts and Sciences planning to major in Psychology and minor in Journalism.
+Madison Loughlin is a junior in the College of Arts and Sciences planning to major in Psychology and minor in Journalism.
 She is currently working on the CAFE Consortium project and the Eye Tracking project.
 After graduating, Madison hopes to pursue a PhD in counseling psychology or an MSW degree.

 Learn More